adambard/learnxinyminutes-docs/kdb+.html.markdown

 / Tables in q are basically a subset of dictionaries
-/ a table is a dictionary where all values must be lists of the same length / as such tables in q are column oriented (unlike most RDBMS) / the flip keyword is used to convert a dictionary to a table / i.e. flip the indices flip `c1`c2`c3!(1 2 3;4 5 6;7 8 9)
+/ a table is a dictionary where all values must be lists of the same length / as such tables in q are column-oriented (unlike most RDBMS) / the flip keyword is used to convert a dictionary to a table / i.e. flip the indices flip `c1`c2`c3!(1 2 3;4 5 6;7 8 9)